Man blamed for two Royse City fires takes own life, police say

 Royse City police believe a 19-year-old man started two house fires and then killed himself amid one of the blazes Thursday afternoon.

-The name of the man had not been released as of 7 p.m.
+The name of the man had not been released as of Friday morning.
 Police believe both houses set ablaze were occupied by members of the man’s family.

 Royse City police received a call at 4:17 p.m. about a man who entered a house in the 700 Block of Valley Court.
 He ordered a family member out of the house.